michaelusner/GoDaddyDNSUpdater/README.md

 # GoDaddyDNSUpdater
+If you want to be able to access your home network remotely but your ISP uses dynamic IP addresses, then this utility is for you.

-Updates GoDaddy DNS records to your current IP.
-Useful as a dynamic DNS update tool if you don't want to use freedns.afraid.org or dyndns.org etc.
+Using this, you can update your GoDaddy DNS records to your current IP.
+Useful as a dynamic DNS update tool if you don't want to use freedns.afraid.org or dyndns.org etc.  I run it from a Raspberry PI.

-If an update is not necessary, the utility will not perform it.

 This program will update your main domain name to point to your local IP address.
 The default name for your domain record is '@'.
-If you have a subdomain, you can change the 'record' field in data.py from '@' to your subdomain name.
+If you have a subdomain, you can change the 'RECORD' field in your .env file or environment variables from '@' to your subdomain name.

+Note that if an IP update is not necessary, the utility will not perform it.

 ## Installation